zengnificant/babel-plugin-local-scoped-modules/readme.md

 babel-plugin-local-scoped-modules
 ================
 This plugin intends to avoid  typing  relative paths like `../../../../..` .
-Instead, use project-root symbol to  represent the project-root and a scoped name(a scope symbol and a name) to represent a dirname/module under the project-root.Then , when transformed ,these symbols/names will be replaced by relative paths pointing to the exact paths .
+Use a project-root symbol to  represent the project-root and a scoped name(a scope symbol and a name) to represent a dirname/module under the project-root.Then , when transformed ,these symbols/names will be replaced by relative paths pointing to the exact paths .
 Yes,they are still going to be the annoying relative paths for js engines to understand.

 Install